openstack-k8s-operators/os-diff/README.md

 ### OpenShift Pod config comparison

-When you prepare the adoption of your TripleO cloud to your OpenShift cluster, you might want to compare and verify if the config described in your OpenShift config desc file has no difference with your Tripleo service config or even, want to verify that after patching the OpenShift config, the service is correctly configured.
+When you prepare the adoption of your TripleO cloud to your OpenShift cluster, you might want to compare and verify if the config described in your OpenShift config desc file has no difference with your TripleO service config or even, want to verify that after patching the OpenShift config, the service is correctly configured.

 The service command allow you to compare YAML OpenShift config patch with OpenStack Ini configuration file from your services.
-You can also query OpenShift pods to check if the configuration are correct.
+You can also query OpenShift pods to check if the configuration is correct.

 Example: